klho/FLAM/index.md

 See [Algorithms](#algorithms) for details.

 FLAM has been written to emphasize readability and ease of use.
 This follows the choice of MATLAB as the computing platform, and we have preferred standard idiomatic MATLAB over more complicated constructions where possible.
 A key goal is for the codes to be readily understood at an introductory graduate level so that they may be broadly deployed, modified, and tested in an effort to make such fast matrix methods more accessible.
-Of course, this design may not yield the best performance; a more serious undertaking would re-implement the algorithms in a lower-level language -- but this is beyond the scope of FLAM.
+Of course, this design may not yield the best performance; a more serious undertaking would re-implement the algorithms in a lower-level language&mdash;but this is beyond the scope of FLAM.

 FLAM is freely available under the GNU GPLv3 and was last tested on MATLAB R2019a and Octave 4.2.2.

 **Note**: Although FLAM is technically compatible with Octave, its practical performance may lag behind that in MATLAB, even in terms of asymptotic scaling.
 This is because certain functions make use of MATLAB's facilities for in-place computation, which Octave does not yet support.
 Despite this admittedly very significant drawback, we have chosen to write the code in this way for reasons of clarity and modularity.

+If you use FLAM, please cite:

+- K.L.
+Ho.
+FLAM: Fast linear algebra in MATLAB &ndash; algorithms for hierarchical matrices.
+J. Open Source Softw.
+5 (51): 1906, 2020. [doi:10.21105/joss.01906](http://dx.doi.org/10.21105/joss.01906).

 ## Contents